PRISM: Probabilistic Runtime Insights and Scalable Performance Modeling for Large-Scale Distributed Training: Characterizing Variability At-Scale

-Taking a step further to quantify the significance of important sources of variation, we characterize three generations of real production training clusters, each equipped with tens of thousands of GPUs.
-We design microbenchmarks to carefully characterize the \textit{temporal timing variability} and \textit{spatial timing variability} of real production training clusters across GPU generations -- including NVIDIA V100, A100, H100, and H200, that were released 7 years apart.
+To assess the scale of this variation, we characterize three generations of real production training clusters, each equipped with tens of thousands of GPUs.
+We design microbenchmarks to carefully characterize the \textit{temporal timing variability} and \textit{spatial timing variability} of real production training clusters across GPU generations -- including NVIDIA V100, A100, H100, and H200, spanning a release range across 7 years.

-We begin by quantifying spatial timing variability across more than twenty thousand unique GPUs in our production clusters.
+We begin by quantifying \textit{spatial timing variability} across more than 20,000 unique NVIDIA GPUs in our production clusters.
 Figure \ref{fig:var-subfigA} shows the observed distributions representing spatial variability across the fleet.
 We find there exists 1.64-14.04\% spatial variation across GPUs for the GEMM kernel.

-We then quantify temporal timing variability of the GPUs, using the p50 representative GPU across our clusters.
+We then quantify \textit{temporal timing variability} of the GPUs, using the p50 representative GPU across our clusters.
 We run each microbenchmark N=1000 times on the same GPU and record its variation.
 As shown in Figure \ref{fig:var-subfigB}, we observe 0.98-6.46\% temporal variation over the microbenchmarks, highlighting the performance variability of individual kernels in a controlled environment.

-Delving in more deeply, we observe that a significant source of computation latency variation comes from the dynamically varying frequency setting of GPUs.
+Digging further, we observe that a significant source of computation latency variation comes from the dynamically varying frequency setting of GPUs.
 Figure~\ref{fig:variation_sm} shows the frequency setting of the GPU streaming multiprocessor (SM) and the corresponding power draw of each GPU while running the microbenchmarks.
 The majority of runs see a 500 MHz difference in frequency, which corresponds to a 140W power differential.
 We further observe that power throttling due to thermal factors is a potential cause of observed variation.
-Figure \ref{fig:var-subfigB} shows a snapshot of Nvidia’s power throttling codes~\cite{nvidia_library} collected over the course of measuring N=1000 iterations of our GEMM benchmark.
-We find that power is often throttled due to software thermal limits.
+We collect NVIDIA's power throttling codes over the course of measuring N=1000 iterations of our GEMM benchmark and find that 76\% of the time, frequency changes are due to software thermal limits.